Where Was Nicholas?

 As he slept, Nicholas heard voices calling his name, and, leaving his sleeping body leaning on the table, he followed the voices.
 After traveling a long way, he came to a place in the middle of the sea.
 A mighty storm raged, putting a ship in great danger.
 The sails were shredded and the masts broken as if they were toothpicks.
 Sailors, clinging to the ship, cried to Nicholas for help.

-Nicholas raised his hands” the waves calmed and thunder and lightening stopped.
+Nicholas raised his hands” the waves calmed and thunder and lightning stopped.
 The sun came out over a sea once again calm.
 The grateful sailors thanked God for their rescue.
 Nicholas blessed the sailors and, returned.

 In Nicaea, awakened at table, Nicholas yawned and rubbed his eyes.
 Seeing he was now awake, the other bishops said, “So much has happened while you slept, Nicholas.
 We have missed you, our Brother.”
 “Yes indeed,” said Nicholas.
 “A ship has been saved and many sailors rescued.”
 The bishops, completely unaware of what had happened, thought Nicholas meant that the church was a ship and that the Council had saved the church and its people.